Ndirangu Wanjuki: Career

 In 1996 after graduating with Bachelor of Medicine and Bachelor of Surgery, Ndirangu joined the Kenyan Ministry of Health as medical officer intern at Rift Valley Provincial Hospital in Nakuru county.
 In 1998, subsequently, he was appointed as medical officer at Lodwar District Hospital in Turkana County until 2002.
 In addition, he worked at International Committee of the Red Cross in Kenya as medical consultant between January 2001 and December 2002.

 In October 2005, Ngirangu first joined Amref Health Africa for a 2-year term contract as project manager of Busia Child Survival Project (BCSP).
 Project aimed a sustained reduction in child and maternal mortality in Funyula and Butula Divisions of Busia District in Kenya, it was implemented between 2005 and 2010 on partnership between Amref Health Africa, USAID, and Kenyan Government.
 He held this position until September 2007.
 In October of same year, Ndirangu was promoted to become program director of Maanisha HIV & AIDS Community Focused Initiatives, Amref's then-largest program aimed to control HIV/AIDS throughout Kenya.
 He served for 3 years until his appointment as Kenya deputy country director at the same organization in January 2011, the position he held until his promotion to become Kenya country director of the Amref Health Africa in August 2015.
 Ndirangu also dedicates his time in serving as an executive coach, he is the co-founder of Africa Coachlinks Africa, and co-author of Career Choice Book with Sheila Macharia, Njeri Gitau, Janice Njoroge and Sophie Ndungi-Mwangi, a career guidance book targeting African Students.
+In 2026, he authored the novel Sweet Lies: A Tale of Sugar, Deceit and Triumph (Longhorn Publishers), which follows Maria, a Nairobi professional nearing 37, as she explores sugar, the food environment and her family's health across three generations.